Resources

 See the wind at work!
 Make a pinwheel and explore the wind’s wind-erful power!

-What makes the best kind of structure?
-Use your design thinking and science inquiry skills to answer this question.
+Use your design thinking and science inquiry skills to determine the best kind of structure.

 Grab a grown-up and some friends!
 Each team will build a structure and then try to knock down the other team’s structure.